Gkicks/expense-tracker/README.md

 - Codeanywhere – To write the code
 - Github - To save and store files
 - Heroku - To deploy and run the live project
+- Markdown Table Maker - to produce the tables used, in this README, from an Excel format
 - Mimo - to produce the flowcharts
 - PEP8 - to validate the Python code, improving the readability and consistency